lyne-design-system/lyne-documentation/content/00--home/home.md

 * to empower and unite teams
 * to learn from the research and experience of other teams
 * to avoid repeating work that’s already been done
-* developers, designers, and content authors build, maintain, and scale digital experiences
+* for developers, designers, and content authors to build, maintain, and scale digital experiences
 * to make SBB’s applications more cohesive/consistent

+### 1st claim draft

-### Teasers
+## Teasers

 #### Start Designing